 G’s Pizza

-This is just a small taste of vegan eats in New Orleans (see our full list here).
+This is just a small taste of vegan dishes in New Orleans (see our full list here).
 Make sure to call ahead to any of our local restaurants and bakeries to ask about vegan-friendly options that may not be listed on their menu.